ReachPW/ReachPW_Public/docs/manual/gameplay.md

 ### Chug Mug
 * You can use the Chug Mug and Chug Mug Mixer box to quickly "auto buff" potions.

+### Potions
+* "All" potions were added to the game.
+* Can brew potions in bulk, see "Brew Potion" feat in Feats wiki.

 ### Rod of Autobuff
 * This item will "auto buff" all your defensive spells avaiable.